-The finalist has a minimum of five days to refute, explain, or correct the information.
-If there is no change in status within five days, the finalist will be withdrawn from the candidate list.
+The finalist has a minimum of 5 days to refute, explain, or correct the information.
+If there is no change in status within 5 days, the finalist will be withdrawn from the candidate list.
 If the finalist is a current employee, his or her suitability for continued employment will be evaluated.

 The Fair Credit Reporting Act (FCRA) is a federal law that regulates the activities of credit reporting bureaus.
 The law governs that use of third party credit reporting agencies to investigate the background of applicants for employment and imposes notice requirements for employers as well as monetary penalties for failure to comply with its provisions.